District 72 Leadership

 This page describes the District Team which administers Toastmasters District 72 (South Island plus Greater Wellington) and how to make a nomination for a position on that team.

-Call for nominations for elected officers (D72)
+Calling for floor candidates for elected officers

 Each District in Toastmasters New Zealand is run by a District Team consisting of the District Director, the Immediate Past District Director, the Program Quality and Club Growth Directors, the Finance, Administration and Public Relations Managers, one Division Director per Division and one Area Director per Area.
 These people are the leaders of Toastmasters in New Zealand, learning to lead by serving the organisation.